 Table of Contents

-Introduction Chapter 1: The Evolution of Fashion Business Models Chapter 2: The Fast Fashion Paradox Chapter 3: The Changing Face of Fast Fashion Chapter 4: The Realities on the Ground Chapter 5: The Policies of Consumerism Chapter 6: Challenging the System Chapter 7: Sustainable Fashion Legislation: An Analysis of Emerging Networks in Global Governance Chapter 8: Conclusion: The Way Ahead
+Prologue.
+Authors Bio.
+Introduction: A Letter to the Fashion Student.
+1 The Evolution of Fashion Business Models.
+2 The Fast Fashion Paradox.
+3 The Changing Face of Fast Fashion.
+4 The Realities on the Ground.
+5 The Policies of Consumerism.
+6 Sustainable Fashion Legislation: An Analysis of Emerging Networks in Global Governance.
+7 The Way Ahead.
+Appendix: List of All Nations.
+References.
+Index.

 Nikolay Anguelov is a professor of economic development in the Department of Public Policy at the University of Massachusetts, Dartmouth.
 He oversees the graduate certificate and concentration in Public Management for the Master of Public Policy (MPP) program as well as service the research-intensive policy analysis curriculum for the department.
 Dr. Anguelov is an interdisciplinary scholar whose work focuses on the adjacencies between economics, politics and diplomacy.
 His research focus is a product of his private sector experience in international trade.
 As an alumnus of the Fashion Institute of Technology, Dr. Anguelov started his career in the private sector of fashion and home product international commerce where he eventually started his own successful business.
 Those experiences define his attention to the role policy plays in creating economic incentives both domestically and internationally.
 Dr. Anguelov is also the author Policy and Political Theory In Trade Practice: Multinational Corporations and Global Governments (2014) and Economic Sanctions Vs. Soft Power: Lessons From Myanmar, North Korea and the Middle East (2015) both published by Palgrave Macmillan.